MagnetMan103/MagnetMan103/README.md

 We won **1st place** for the software solutions track of creating solutions for existing systems.

 [2500words](https://github.com/MagnetMan103/2500words) 📗
-This is a chrome extension that helps you expand your vocabulary in a foreign language.
+This is a downloadable [chrome extension](https://chromewebstore.google.com/detail/oofdlpnfhhbepaebanohecbocjmbkfmd?hl=en&authuser=0) that helps you expand your vocabulary in a foreign language.
 It saves your unknown words from a website and allows you to train them until you master them.
 It supports 12 of the most popular languages currently.
 This is a personal project that I made because I wanted to get better at French.